xinghuaman/LibVfd/README.md

 ![A Vfd in principle](./hardware/principle.png  "A Vfd in principle")

 Described starting from the viewer first there is a covering glasslayer.
-Under the glass there are some heating wires, usually horizontally running from left to right.
-In normal operation the heating wires are not glowing or very barely glowing.
+Under the glass there are heating wires running horizontally.
+They are hot enough to emit electrons, but not hot enough to glow noticably.

-## Building the Hardware
+The next layer is formed by adjacent, electrically separated gridsegments that cover the full surface of the display.

+Below the grids there are anodes in the shape of the items to be displayed.
+Usually there are elements forming seven-segment numbers and also task specific symbols like arrows to signal "play" "fast-forward" etc.

+These anodes are covered by a phosphor layer that starts to emit visible, usually blueish-green light as soon as electrons impact the anodes.

+To